This much I know: 9 leadership lessons from global CEOs

-by Paul Strebel, Stéphane J. G. Girod Published 17 December 2021 in Brain circuits • 3 min read
+by Paul Strebel, Stéphane J. G. Girod Published December 17, 2021 in Brain Circuits • 3 min read

 There are certain capabilities and resources that you, as a leader in your firm, should be helping develop and corresponding growth opportunities that you should also be pursuing.
 Working them out is a conundrum for many leaders, especially in today’s rapidly changing climate in which competition is rife.